AxisCommunications/acap3-examples/vdo-larod/README.md

  *Copyright (C) 2020, Axis Communications AB, Lund, Sweden.
 All Rights Reserved.*

-# A combined vdo stream and larod based ACAP3 application running inference on edge device
+# A combined vdo stream and larod based ACAP3 application running inference on an edge device
-This readme file explains how to build an application that uses:
+This README file explains how to build an ACAP3 application that uses:
 - vdo to fetch frames from e.g. a camera
-- a library called libyuv to do some image preprocessing
+- a library called libyuv to do image preprocessing
 - [larod API](../FAQs.md#WhatisLarod?) to load a graph model and run classification inferences on it

-The application is built by using the containerized Axis API and toolchain images.
+It is achieved by using the containerized Axis API and toolchain images.

-Together with this README file you should be able to find a directory called app, that directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.
+Together with this README file you should be able to find a directory called app.
+That directory contains the "vdo_larod" application source code, which can easily be compiled and run with the help of the tools and step by step below.

 ## Detailed outline of example application
 This application opens a client to vdo and starts fetching frames (in a new thread) in the yuv format.
 It tries to match twice the WIDTH and HEIGHT that is required by the neural network.
 The thread fetching frames is written so that it always tries to provide a frame as new as possible even if not all previous frames have been processed by libyuv and larod.
 The implementation of the vdo specific parts of the app can be found in file "imgprovider.c".